JackStouffer/date-parser/README.md

 A port of the Python Dateutil date parser.
 This module offers a generic date/time string parser which is able to parse most known formats to represent a date and/or time.
 This module attempts to be forgiving with regards to unlikely input formats, returning a SysTime object even for dates which are ambiguous.

 As this follows SemVer, this is currently beta quality software. **Expect the API to break many times until this hits 1.0**.
-This is currently between 3.5x and 5.76x (it depends on the format) faster than the Python version, and it becomes even faster when compiling with LDC.

 Compiles with D versions 2.068 and up.
 Tested with ldc v0.17.0 and dmd v2.068.2 - v2.070.2.
 In order to use this with LDC and DMD 2.068, you must download and compile this manually due to a limitation in the dub.json format.